motocsky09/MeigoWeb/README.md

 ```
 In this section, users can see all products.
 They can also use a filter to see only products from a specific category.

-To add a product to their cart, simply click on the “Add to Cart” / “Add to Cart” button.
+To add a product to their cart, simply click on the “Add to Cart” button.
 The “+” and “-” symbols allow you to change how many products you want to add to the cart.

 To learn more about a product, simply click on its image and it will take you to the Product Page.
 ```
 ![Product Filter Page](https://github.com/motocsky09/project-shop/raw/main/_screens/product-list-page.png)

 ## Product page
 ```
-In this section, users can access additional product details,
+In this section, users can view detailed product information and interact with various features.

-including multiple perspective photographs and a concise product description.
-Additionally, they can conveniently add the product
-to their shopping cart by clicking the "Adaugă în coș" / "Add to Cart" button.
+On the left side, they can browse multiple product images, including a main image and a gallery of alternate views,
+which can be selected to update the main display.

+On the right side, users can see the product name, price, and a brief description.

-Users can also specify the desired quantity by utilizing the "+" and "-" symbols.
+They can select the desired quantity using “+” and “-” buttons or manually input a number.

+Available sizes are clearly displayed as selectable buttons (S, M, L, XL, XXL).

+Further details are provided, including the product’s season, color, material,
+and care instructions (represented by icons).
+The product code is also shown.

+To finalize the selection, users can click the “Add to Cart” button.

+A persistent cart button is available at the bottom of the page,
+showing the number of items currently in the cart and providing a quick link to the shopping cart.
 ```
 ![Product Page](https://github.com/motocsky09/project-shop/raw/main/_screens/product-page.png)

 ## Shopping Cart page
 ```
 In this section, users can access a concise summary of the products added to their cart.

 They can modify the quantity of products, delete a product from their cart, or delete all products.

 Additionally, they can view the total amount paid and the delivery charges.
 ```
 ![Shopping Cart Page](https://github.com/motocsky09/project-shop/raw/main/_screens/shoppingcart-page.png)